sunface/rust-by-practice/README.md

 	// query 10 nodes address from p2p network
 	addrs := dotray.QueryNodes(10)

-    // excute some actions with the nodes addresse,like downloads blockchain from these nodes
+    // excute some actions with the nodes address,like downloads blockchain from these nodes
     // all depends on yourself
     fmt.Println("query nodes:", addrs)